-- The harbour at Learnington, protected by an offshore breakwater and entered between boulder breakwaters, consists of a basin with the ferry terminal on the west side and a marina on the east side. - Proof of the second of the sec - A detached boulder breakwater, 1,000 feet (305 m) long and 13 feet (4 m) high, lies in an east-west direction 0.5 mile south of the shoreline. - 99 The ferry wharf at Leamington extends 0.3 mile from shore.
+- The harbour at Leamington, protected by an offshore breakwater and entered between boulder breakwaters, consists of a basin with the ferry terminal on the west side and a marina on the east side. - 97 Learnington is a Customs vessel clearing station for commercial vessels and a vessel reporting station for pleasure craft. - A detached boulder breakwater, 1,000 feet (305 m) long and 13 feet (4 m) high, lies in an east-west direction 0.5 mile south of the shoreline. - 99 The ferry wharf at Leamington extends 0.3 mile from shore.
 The southern 620 feet (189 m) of the wharf, which includes a wood-surfaced wharf and a section of armourstone, is not in use. - A rubble breakwater extending 510 feet (155.4 m) east from the ferry wharf is 13 feet (4 m) in elevation.
 Another breakwater extending westwards across the south side of the harbour is 1,150 feet (351 m) long and 10 feet (3 m) high. - Leamington breakwater light (611), on the east end of the detached breakwater, is shown at an elevation of 31 feet (9.4 m) from a white square skeleton tower, 22 feet (6.7 m) high. - Leamington Breakwater West light (610.6), on the west end of the detached breakwater, is shown at an elevation